ShindanoSingi/Project-2/README.md

 - **Problem Solving**
 Are you able to defend why you implemented your solution in a certain way?
 Can you demonstrate that you thought through alternative implementations?
 </details>

+## Exercise - Proposal + Elaborate on GAphy

+Let's use Gaphy and think about how we'd build a sample proposal and also think about how we'd elaborate it into stretch goals.
+What kind of things would be cool to add?
+What would be the difficulty associated with them?

 <details><summary><strong>Useful Resources</strong></summary>